salvillalon45/codepath-Flix/README.md

 I tried using Glide for the image transformation but for some reason, it kept adding extra padding on top and below the image I found the solution here: [Resource](https://stackoverflow.com/questions/15142780/how-do-i-remove-extra-space-above-and-below-imagevie)
 - Challenges when implementing the Glide Transformation stretch story.
 Another challenged that I encountered is that I noticed that
 Glide transformation take time to load.
-I noticed that some pictures had the Glide transformation applied but not others
+I noticed that some pictures had the Glide transformation applied but not others.
+After having office hours with Tejen Patel.
+I was able to user the .override() to normalize all the images that come from the api.
+By doing this there will be no discrepancy when it comes to doing a transformation since it will apply the transformation to the image of the same size.

 ## Flix Part 1